Queensland Road Danger Map Roche Legal

 The most dangerous roads in Miami

-11 crash black spots in Miami over the last 10 years, ranked by the number of people injured.
+11 crash black spots in Miami over the last 10 years, ranked by a severity score that weights deaths and serious injuries above minor ones.
 Miami ranks #177 statewide.

 92